irifed/vagrant-cluster/README.md

 $ vagrant plugin install vagrant-softlayer
 ```

-**Important note**: by default Vagrant will provision instances on SoftLayer sequentially, and this can take a long time.
-Fortunately, `vagrant-softlayer` plugin allows for parallel provisioning, though not officially at the time of writing this.
-See [this GitHub discussion](https://github.com/audiolize/vagrant-softlayer/issues/16) for details.

 Set up SoftLayer API credentials via environment variables:
 ```
 export SL_SSH_KEY="<< your ssh key label >>"